paultopia/gobbledygook/content/pages/syllabus.md

 Monday is a holiday (MLK day).
 For **Tuesday**, read [Libraries]({filename}../Lessons/libraries.md), [Errors]({filename}../Lessons/errors.ipynb), [Files and Strings]({filename}../Lessons/files-and-strings.ipynb) and [Network Requests]({filename}../Lessons/network_requests.md) on this site.

+In class on Tuesday we worked through an example of accessing the Openstates API, [that example is here]({filename}../class_examples/openstates_example.ipynb).

 ### Week 3